 Click here to buy your cards now and support some great causes.

-The 1p donation by Flamingo Paperie is unusual for card publishers.
+The 1p donation by Flamingo Paperie was unusual for card publishers.
 This is not the same as the usual charity donation on Christmas cards that retailers give.
 Flamingo Paperie are effectively the wholesaler in this case.
 It’s unusual for a wholesaler to make a charity donation on cards.
-I am the retailer and I’m choosing to make a 20% donation on top of the wholesaler’s contribution.

 For people who run small businesses, it can be hard sometimes to stand out from the crowd.
 Competing against big multi-nationals who may sell similar things to you, at a fraction of the price – how do you make yourself different?